Memory-Agents/memory-agents/README.md

 #### Set environment variables manually (alternative)

 As an alternative to using `.env` files, you can export the variables directly in your shell.
 You will need to do this for each terminal session where you run a part of the application.
+However, running the backend services still requires to configure the `docker-compose.yml` in the root directory to read the locally set environment variable.

 ```bash
 # Set the OpenAI API key as an environment variable